-Same Location - New Name
+Same Location - New Name - Different Instance

 For example, if you have two databases (Database A and Database B) installed in the current SQL Server and both have been backed up.
-You can use this option and specify "New database Name" to restore Database A to same location as Database A New.
+You can use this option and specify "New database Name" to restore Database A to same location as Database A New to a different instance.

-After the databases have been restored, this location will now have three databases (Database A, Database B, and Database A New).
+After the databases have been restored, this location will now have three databases (Database A, Database B, and Database A New) to a different instance.